You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 9. Ljubljana Castle

-Ljubljana Castle sit a top a hill in the center of Old Town Ljubljana.
-You can ever walk 10 minutes up the steep hill, or pay €3.30 to take the funicular to the top of the hill.
-We opted to make the hike up the hill to burn off all of our struklji lunch calories and it really was a good workout.
+Ljubljana Castle sits atop a hill in the center of Old Town Ljubljana.
+You can either walk 10 minutes up the steep hill or pay to take the funicular to the top of the hill.
+We opted to make the hike up the hill to burn off all off our struklji lunch calories, and it really was a good workout.

 The view from Ljubljana Castle - Things to do in Ljubljana

-You can see part of the Ljubljana Castle for free, but we opted to get tickets to see the history exhibits, puppet museum and the famous viewing tower which offers the best views of the Old Town.
+You can see part of the Ljubljana Castle for free, but we opted to get tickets to see the history exhibits, puppet museum, and the famous viewing tower, which offers the best views of the Old Town.
 This castle also offers a restaurant and a wine bar if you would like to sample any food or drinks while here.

 10. River Cruise in Ljubljana